ongres/stackgres/doc/content/en/04-postgres-cluster-management/01-postgres-clusters/_index.md

 ## Non Production options

-Following options should be enabled only when NOT working in a production environment.
+The following options should NOT be enabled in a production environment.

 | Property                      | Required | Updatable | Type     | Default | Description |
 |:------------------------------|----------|-----------|:---------|:--------|:------------|